bartificer/shownotes-misc/CCATP/ccatp-20220611-security-ama.md

 > I have no urge to hide my location or anything else but I draw the line at giving away usernames and passwords

+Lynda from Silicon Valley is concerned about doxxing - where trolls publish private information about you because of something you said online, say on Twitter.
+She asks:

+> Are there any ‘anti doxxing’ tutorials or advice you can give to protect oneselve, other than just keeping one’s mouth shut?

+Allison Sheridan from Los Angeles asks in regards to FIDO and the new Passkey method of passwordless login:

+>If I have an existing password-based account on a website, and I switch to a passkey, will the website remember the old password?
+Because if so, it would then still be possible for a bad actor to log in using that old password.
+In the same vein, what happens if you click on "I forgot my password"?
+Will every website have to know you've switched to passkeys and know to securely erase just _your_ password?